lsst-sqre/strimzi-registry-operator/README.md

   Use this property to change the version of the Confluent Schema Registry that you're deploying through the `StrimziSchemaRegistry`.
   Default is `7.2.1`.

+- `cpuLimit` is the cap on CPU usage for the Schema Registry container.
+Default is to leave unset.
+Example `1000m` limits to 1 CPU.

+- `cpuRequest` is the requested CPU for the Schema Registry container.
+Default is to leave unset.
+Example: `100m` requests 0.1 CPU.

+- `memoryLimit` is the cap on memory usage for the Schema Registry container.
+Default is to leave unset.
+Example `1000M` limits to 1000 megabytes.

+- `memoryRequest` is the requested memory for the Schema Registry container.
+Default is to leave unset.
+Example: `768M` requests 768 megabytes.

 ### The listener configuration

 The `spec.listener` field in the `StrimziSchemaRegistry` resource specifies the Kafka broker listener that the Schema Registry uses.